tisannai/flexer/README.md

 # Flexer - Growing container for data

 Flexer is linear container for storing data.
-The storage is continous.
+The storage is continuous.
 Storage grows when added data does not fit to the current allocation.
 Reservation is doubled at resizing.

 Flexer struct: